-International Economics Theory and Policy 11th Edition Krugman Test Bank
+International Economics Theory and Policy 10th Edition Krugman Test Bank

-Full Download: http://alibabadownload.com/product/international-economics-theory-and-policy-11th-edition-krugman-test-bank/
+Full Download: http://testbanklive.com/download/international-economics-theory-and-policy-10th-edition-krugman-test-bank/

-International Economics: Theory and Policy, 11e (Krugman et al.) Chapter 2 World Trade: An Overview
+International Economics, 10e (Krugman/Obstfeld/Melitz) Chapter 2 World Trade: An Overview

-2.1 Who Trades with Whom?
+- 2.1 Who Trades with Whom?

-1) Approximately what percent of all world production of goods and services is exported to other countries?
+- 1) Approximately what percent of all world production of goods and services is exported to other countries?

-A) 10%
+- A) 10%

-B) 30%
+- B) 30%

-C) 50%
+- C) 50%

-D) 100%
+- D) 100%

-E) 90%
+- E) 90%

-Answer: B

-Page Ref: 10

-Difficulty: Easy

-2) The gravity model offers a logical explanation for the fact that

-A) trade between Asia and the U.S. has grown faster than NAFTA trade.

-B) trade in services has grown faster than trade in goods.

-C) trade in manufactures has grown faster than in agricultural products.

-D) Intra-European Union trade exceeds international trade by the European Union.

-E) the U.S. trades more with Western Europe than it does with Canada.

-Answer: D
+- 2) The gravity model offers a logical explanation for the fact that - A) trade between Asia and the U.S. has grown faster than NAFTA trade. - B) trade in services has grown faster than trade in goods. - C) trade in manufactures has grown faster than in agricultural products. - D) Intra-European Union trade exceeds international trade by the European Union. - E) the U.S. trades more with Western Europe than it does with Canada.

-Page Ref: 11-15
+Answer: D Page Ref: 13

-Difficulty: Moderate

-3) The gravity model suggests that over time

-A) trade between neighboring countries will increase.

-B) trade between all countries will increase.

-C) world trade will eventually be swallowed by a black hole.

-D) trade between Earth and other planets will become important.

-E) the value of trade between two countries will be proportional to the product of the two countries' GDP.
+- 3) The gravity model suggests that over time - A) trade between neighboring countries will increase. - B) trade between all countries will increase. - C) world trade will eventually be swallowed by a black hole. - D) trade between Earth and other planets will become important. - E) the value of trade between two countries will be proportional to the product of the two countries' GDP.

-Answer: E Page Ref: 12
+Answer: E Page Ref: 16

-4) The gravity model explains why

-A) trade between Sweden and Germany exceeds that between Sweden and Spain.

-B) countries with oil reserves tend to export oil.

-C) capital rich countries export capital intensive products.

-D) intra-industry trade is relatively more important than other forms of trade between neighboring countries.

-E) European countries rely most often on natural resources.
+- 4) The gravity model explains why - A) trade between Sweden and Germany exceeds that between Sweden and Spain. - B) countries with oil reserves tend to export oil. - C) capital rich countries export capital intensive products. - D) intra-industry trade is relatively more important than other forms of trade between neighboring countries. - E) European countries rely most often on natural resources.

-Answer: A
+Answer: A Page Ref: 11